-In tonight's episode at 8PM on BBC Two, the Dragons are on the look out for more investment opportunities.
+In tonight's episode at 8PM on BBC Two, the Dragons are one more the look out for more investment opportunities.

-Deborah Meaden, Peter Jones, Touker Suleyman, Tej Lalvani and Jenny Campbell return ready to pounce on profit-making ideas.
+Deborah Meaden, Peter Jones, Touker Suleyman, Tej Lalvani and Jenny Campbell return as Dragons ready to pounce on profit-making ideas.

-Host Evan Davis will guide them through the process.
+Host Evan Davis will guide the latest business hopefuls through the process.

 The Dragon's Den Dragons